Home » Anatomy » Upper Extremity Muscles » Shoulder Muscles » Rotator Cuff Muscles » Infraspinatus – Functional Anatomy

 The infraspinatus is one of the rotator cuff muscles.
 These muscles stabilize the head of the humerus by strapping it tightly into the socket.

 The infraspinatus tendon actually wraps around the side and connects to the greater tubercle.
-This configuration stabilizes the humerus from becoming anterior displaced.
+This configuration stabilizes the humerus from anterior displacement.

 Anomalies, Etc.